imatic/data-bundle/Resources/doc/Operations/Commands.rst

 Imatic\\Bundle\\DataBundle\\Data\\Driver\\DoctrineDBAL\\Command\\CreateOrEditHandler
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-- used to create new row in case one doesn't exist already (based on specified criteria) or edit existing one
+- Used to create new row in case one doesn't already exist (based on specified criteria) or edit existing one.
-- handler assumes that column in which primary key is stored is named ``id``
+- Handler assumes that name of the column with primary key is ``id``.
-- alias: ``imatic_data.doctrine_dbal.generic_create_or_edit``
+- Alias: ``imatic_data.doctrine_dbal.generic_create_or_edit``
-- parameters
+- Parameters:

   - ``columnValues`` - columns used to search existing record
   - ``table`` - table to search/update/insert records into
   - ``data`` - data to update in the new or existing row

-- result
+- Result:

   - based on if data were created or updated, result is same as the one for generic create and update handlers

 Example of creating or updating user with given email address
 *************************************************************

-- in the end we want to have user in our database with following columns
+- In the end we want to have user in our database with following columns

   - ``email`` - user@example.com
   - ``username`` - user

-- in case user with given email doesn't exist, we want to create him
+- In case, user with given email doesn't exist, we want to create him
-- in case user with given email does exist, we want his ``username`` to be ``user``
+- In case, user with given email does exist, we want his ``username`` to be ``user``

 .. sourcecode:: php